MediaComem/comem-archioweb/subjects/automated-testing/README.md

-Imagine that you are always working with this process. **At any given point in time, virtually all your code is covered by automated tests.** The only code that may not yet be fully tested is the one you have been during since the last 15 minutes.
+Imagine that you are always working with this process. **At any given point in time, virtually all your code is covered by automated tests.** The only code that may not yet be fully tested is the one you have been writing during since the last 15 minutes.

 You will end up with a very high-quality test suite for your project.